I am currently offering training online, using Zoom and Mural, a powerful and easy to use tools for visual collaboration.

 Key tools from all of the workshops listed above can be presented in an interactive way in a one-hour mini-workshop.
 Hiring me to do a mini-workshop will give you an immediate, hands-on sense of whether the tools I am bringing will be useful to you.
 The cost is $160 inside the Portland Metro Area.
 For workshops beyond those boundaries, I add travel time and related expenses.

-If you want to be notified, please subscribe to my eNewsletter.
+If you would like to be notified of upcoming workshops, please subscribe to my eNewsletter.

 Training at Conferences and Other Events

-- The Oregon Master Gardener Association – a total of seven workshops as part of their Leadership Forum series in 2013 and 2014, keynote conference address 2012
+- The Oregon Master Gardener Association – a total of seven workshops as part of their Leadership Forum series and a keynote conference address

 - The Center for Nonprofit Stewardship Annual Nonprofit Organization Board Trainings and regional workshops